geocar/qsalt/README.md

 Decrypting the message also verifies it:

-    "c"$.qsalt.sdecrypt[message;secret]
+    .qsalt.sdecrypt[message;secret]

 If the message was altered, then null will be returned.
-Note the result is padded with null-bytes.

 ##Hashing